felipeNardi09/verdant/README.md

 ## Running the project

-Install the dependencies, run the server and then the project.
+Install the dependencies and run the project.

 ```sh
 npm install